Oregon Consumer Privacy Act: An Overview of OCPA

 The privacy notices shall contain the following detailed elements:

-Businesses have to determine what kinds of personal information they are gathering from consumers.
-This can vary from simple identifiers such as names and email addresses to a range of sensitive information, including location data, purchase history, or other information that can be traced to the individual or household.
-Transparency in data collection will make consumers understand what form of information businesses collect. - Purposes for Data Collection
+• Categories of Personal Data Collected: Companies should decide what type of personal data they are collecting from consumers ranging from simple identifiers such as a name/mailing address and/or email address, to a wider range of sensitive information, such as location information, purchase history, or other information that can be linked to the individual and/or household.

 3. Data Minimization Principles